On cellular rational approximations to $\zeta(5)$: Introduction

 obtained by `setting $\zeta(2)$ to zero', are also reasonably small. \emph{A priori} this operation does not make sense, but can be justified either by cohomological arguments, or by passing to motivic versions of the integral $I$ and motivic zeta values, for which it does.

 The fact that the $I'$ are small implies \emph{a posteriori} that the linear forms

 are small as well, since $I=2I'+4I''\zeta(2)$.
 Thus the original cellular integral \eqref{deco} is, in disguise, a pair of simultaneous approximations $I', I''$ to $\zeta(5)$ and $\zeta(3)$.
 It is our principal goal here to quantify these hints from \cite{Br16} as well as to analyse the arithmetic properties of the coefficients $Q=Q(\ba)$, $P=P(\ba)$ and $\hat P=\hat P(\ba)$ of the simultaneous rational approximations to $\zeta(5)$ and $\zeta(3)$.
-As we will see below, there is a large transformation group $\frG$ (of order $7!=5040$) acting on \emph{normalised} versions of the integrals $I(\ba)$ as well as on $I'(\ba),I''(\ba)$ and on the coefficients $Q(\ba),P(\ba),\hat P(\ba)$; this group allows us to sharply compute a denominator $D=D(\ba) \in \Z$ for which $DI'\in\mathbb Z\zeta(5)+\mathbb Z$.
+As we will see below, there is a large transformation group $\frG$ (of order $7!=5040$) acting on \emph{normalised} versions of the integrals $I(\ba)$ as well as on $I'(\ba),I''(\ba)$ and on the coefficients $Q(\ba),P(\ba),\hat P(\ba)$; this group allows us to compute a sharp denominator $D=D(\ba) \in \Z$ for which $DI'\in\mathbb Z\zeta(5)+\mathbb Z$.
 Such groups famously appear, and prove themselves to be arithmetically useful, in constructions of rational approximations to $\zeta(2)$, $\zeta(3)$ and $\zeta(4)$ (and other mathematical constants); see \cite{MZ20,RV96,RV01,VZ18,Zu04}.
+They are known in the literature by the name of Rhin--Viola groups.
 Our `group structure for $\zeta(5)$' shares similarities with its predecessors but also features interesting novelties which we will try to highlight in due course.

 One outcome of our construction and analysis is the following result, for which we need to recall a related concept of \emph{effective} rational approximations to a real number $\alpha$, as explained by Nesterenko in his paper~\cite{Ne16}.
-A family of linear forms $q_n\alpha-p_n$, with $p_n, q_n \in \mathbb{Q}$, is called effective if it is given by the solution to a linear difference equation with polynomial coefficients (also known as an Ap\'ery-type recursion).
-Equivalently, its generating function satisfies a (Picard--Fuchs) differential equation of geometric origin.
-We say that a family of rational approximations to $\alpha$ is effective if it can be written in the form $p_n/q_n$, where $q_n\alpha-p_n$ is effective.
-Such effective rational approximations \footnote{Be aware that passing from $p_n/q_n$ to $p/q$ with $p,q\in\mathbb Z$ may involve multiplying both $p_n$ and $q_n$ by the same rational factor: rescaling is implicit in the definition.} $p_n/q_n$ are distinguished from (ineffective!) solutions to
+A family of linear forms $q_n\alpha-p_n$, with $p_n, q_n \in \mathbb{Q}$, is called effective if $p_n,q_n$ are solutions to a linear difference equation whose coefficients are polynomials in $\mathbb{Q}$ (also known as an Ap\'ery-type recursion).
+Equivalently, their generating functions satisfy a differential equation.
+We say that a family of rational approximations to $\alpha$ is effective if it can be written in the form $p_n/q_n$, where $p_n,q_n$ are effective.
+Such approximations \footnote{Note that passing from $p_n/q_n$ to $p/q$ with $p,q\in\mathbb Z$ may involve multiplying both $p_n$ and $q_n$ by the same rational factor: rescaling is implicit in the definition.} $p_n/q_n$ are distinguished from (ineffective!) solutions to